open-sauced/intro/docs/becoming-a-maintainer/metrics-and-analytics.md

 To create a Workspace:

 1. Log in to your [OpenSauced account](https://app.opensauced.pizza/).
-Once you're there, click the "Workspace" dashboard, and you should see your personal workspace.
+Once you're there, click the "Workspace" on the top bar, and you should see your personal workspace.
 2. Click on the "Edit" button.
 You'll be prompted to name your workspace and add repositories.
 3. Add your project's repository.
 4. Click "Create Workspace" to create your Workspace.

 ![Workspaces](../_assets/images/workspace.png)

-Within the repositories dashboard, you can view the following metrics, which are over a period of thirty days by default:
+Within the Repositories dashboard, you can view the following metrics, which are over a period of thirty days by default:

 - **Pull Requests**: This includes the total opened and merged pull requests for the repositories included in your workspace, as well as the velocity of pull requests being merged.
 - **Issues**: This includes the total opened and closed issues for the repositories included in your workspace, as well as the velocity of issues being closed.